Annual review of competency progression (ARCP)

 Trainees currently out of programme (OOP)

-OOP trainees who under normal circumstances would be expecting to return to training during this period should ideally discuss the plans for this with their TPD, though this may not be practical.
+OOP trainees who would be expecting to return to training during this period should ideally discuss the plans for this with their TPD.
 Where possible, they should return to training as planned, with the same support that they would have at any other time.
-As above however, this will be subject to local decision-making and trainees should discuss with their supervisor(s) the best course of action to take.
+This will be subject to local decision-making and trainees should discuss with their supervisor(s) the best course of action to take.
 HEE has published advice for those returning to training at this time.

 Trainee time off due to illness/self-isolation

 Consideration must be given to any trainee who loses time at work as a result of develop COVID-19 symptoms, having specific health vulnerabilities that prevent them working at the present time, or self-isolating due to COVID-19 related concerns with a member of their household.
-Please refer to national guidance soon to be published.
+Please refer to national guidance and see the training and education resources page.